johnpeart/johnpeart.github.io/src/blogpost/2024-09-18-games-collection.md

 <figcaption>The <em>Game Boy Game Pak</em>.
 And yes, I know <em>Elden Ring</em> was not originally released on the <em>Game Boy</em>.</figcaption>
 </figure>

 The *Game Pak* is redrawn in scalable vector graphics format[^svg].
-It's redrawn at a rough 1px to 1mm scale (with some minor tweaks to be visually pleasing to me!).
+It's redrawn roughly to scale (with some minor tweaks to be visually pleasing to me!).

 The classic, gray, plastic cartridge is drawn in a 2D top-down perspective.
-On top of the cartridge a rainbow gradient is applied to a rounded rectangle to create a faux-holographic sticker effect.
+This SVG file is then rendered as a background image.

-This SVG file is then rendered as a background image, and then on top of *that*, a standard `img` element is positioned using CSS grid for the box art.
+On top of that, a standard `img` element is positioned using CSS grid for the box art.
+And then on top of *that* a gradient is applied to a rounded rectangle in CSS to create a faux-holographic sticker effect.

 For the box art of each game, I've resized and cropped an image of the game's artwork or other media assets down to a size of 320 pixels by 380 pixels, and then applied `image-rendering: pixelated;` and `filter: contrast(150%);` effects to create a deliberately lo-fi, crunchy effect.